masatonakatsuji2021/hachiware_server/readme.md

 Now, if you access ``http://www.sample2.com`` with a browser, the characters "Hello Web Server 2 !!" .

 In this way, it is possible to set up multiple servers by domain or port number with one ``listen`` method.

-The details of the values ​​of various setting items will be explained later.
-(2021.12.19 comming soon....)

 ---